Board of Directors: Call for nominations

 To convert a Word document into a PDF file, select: “File” then “Save as Adobe PDF.”

-If you know of someone who meets the position criteria and might be willing to serve, you may encourage them to submit a self-nomination and offer to write a letter of recommendation on their behalf.
+If you know of someone who meets the position criteria and might be willing to serve, you may encourage them to submit a self-nomination and offer to write a letter of support on their behalf.

 Announcement of selected candidates